gardener/gardener/docs/development/high-availability.md

 The `gardenlet` performs the following changes on the namespace running the shoot control plane components:

-- add label `high-availability-config.resources.gardener.cloud/consider=true`.
+- adds the label `high-availability-config.resources.gardener.cloud/consider=true`.
 This makes the webhook mutate the replica count and the topology spread constraints.
-- add annotation `high-availability-config.resources.gardener.cloud/failure-tolerance-type` with value equal to `.spec.controlPlane.highAvailability.failureTolerance.type` (or `""`, if `.spec.controlPlane.highAvailability=nil`).
+- adds the annotation `high-availability-config.resources.gardener.cloud/failure-tolerance-type` with value equal to `.spec.controlPlane.highAvailability.failureTolerance.type` (or `""`, if `.spec.controlPlane.highAvailability=nil`).
 This makes the webhook mutate the node affinity according to the specified zone(s).
-- add annotation `high-availability-config.resources.gardener.cloud/zones=<zones>` where `<zones>` is a ...
+- adds the annotation `high-availability-config.resources.gardener.cloud/zones=<zones>`, where `<zones>` is a ...
   - ... random zone chosen from the `.spec.provider.zones[]` list in the `Seed` specification (always only one zone (even if there are multiple available in the seed cluster)) in case the `Shoot` has no HA setting (i.e., `spec.controlPlane.highAvailability=nil`) or when the `Shoot` has HA setting with failure tolerance type `node`.
   - ... list of three randomly chosen zones from the `.spec.provider.zones[]` list in the `Seed` specification in case the `Shoot` has HA setting with failure tolerance type `zone`.